You know that you need to get “real world” experience, but where do you start? Hear what other SJSU students have done.

 - Student Union - Variety of positions available.

-- Spartan Shops - Variety of positions available.
+- Spartan Eats - Variety of positions available.

 - Martin Luther King Jr. Library - Variety of positions available